 Newborn babies cry but don’t shed tears; this triggers a common question – when do babies get tears?
 The lacrimal glands or tear ducts can’t produce tears immediately after birth.
 Most babies only begin producing tears at around two weeks of age.
 Further, the tears are often just enough to keep their eyes moist and not enough to roll down their cheeks.
 Most babies shed tears that you can see only when they are two months old or older.

-Read on as we explain when babies begin to tear and the factors that might affect tear production in babies.
+Read on as we explain when babies produce tears and the factors that might affect tear production in babies.

 Why Don’t Newborns Shed Tears?

 Tears are produced by a lacrimal gland (tear gland) present at the upper edge of each eye (1).
 At birth, it can produce tears sufficient enough to lubricate the eyes.
-However, the glands are not adequately developed to produce a quantity of tears that can roll down the eyes while crying.
+However, the glands are not adequately developed to produce a quantity of tears that can roll down the eyes while crying when they are overwhelmed, anxious, fearful, or in distress.
 Therefore, you are unlikely to see a newborn shed tears while crying.

 When Does A Baby Begin To Shed Tears?